preactjs/preact-integrations/CONTRIBUTING.md

 1. Submit a Pull Request
 	Check out the Github docs on [creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) for instructions on how to do this.

+### Debugging tests

+If you need to debug the code in your test, i.e. you want to set a breakpoint in your `library.test.js` file, follow instructions on [the Jest docs for your editor](https://jestjs.io/docs/en/troubleshooting#debugging-in-vs-code).

+If you want to debug what your app is doing in the browser while the tests are running, Add `jestPuppeteer.debug()` anywhere in your tests where you want the browser to break.
+Then run the `npm run test:debug <library>` command (replacing `<library>` with the library you are testing).
+This command will cause Chromium to not run headless and will suspend the browser wherever you put the `jestPuppeteer.debug()` call.

 ## File issues for bugs in sample apps